John Flett (geologist)

 Sir John Smith Flett KBE FRSE FRS FGS (26 June 1869 – 26 January 1947) was a Scottish physician and geologist.

 Early life

 Born in Kirkwall, Orkney, the son of James Ferguson Flett, a merchant and baillie, and Mary Ann (née Copland).
 He was educated at Kirkwall Burgh School, George Watson's College in Edinburgh, and the University of Edinburgh (MA; BSc 1892; MB CM 1894; DSc 1900; LLD 1912).

 Flett worked as a general practitioner for a short while after graduation, but in 1895 turned to geology for a career.
-He served as lecturer in Petrology at the University of Edinburgh, and as Petrographer (1901), Assistant Director (1911) and Director (1920–3) of the Geological Survey of Great Britain.
+He served as lecturer in Petrology at the University of Edinburgh, and as Petrographer (1901), assistant director (1911) and Director (1920–35) of the Geological Survey of Great Britain.

 Expeditions

 Flett participated in several geological expeditions.
 He went with Tempest Anderson to observe the aftermaths of eruptions in the Caribbean in 1902 and 1907.

 Awards and later life

 Flett was awarded the Neill Prize (1898–1901) of the Royal Society of Edinburgh and was elected a Fellow of the Royal Society of Edinburgh in 1900, on the proposal of James Geikie, Ben Peach, John Horne and Ramsay Traquair.
-He was elected a Fellow of the Royal Society in 1913, received the Bolitho Medal of the Royal Geological Society of Cornwall in 1917, made KBE in 1925 and won the Wollaston Medal in 1935.
+He was elected a Fellow of the Royal Society in 1913, received the Bolitho Medal of the Royal Geological Society of Cornwall in 1917, appointed a Officer of the Order of the British Empire (OBE) in the 1918 Birthday Honours and promoted to Knight Commander of the Order (KBE) in the 1925 Birthday Honours and won the Wollaston Medal in 1935.

 Flett served as president of the Edinburgh Geological Society, president of the Mineralogical Society, and president of the geology section of the British Association (1921).

-Flett died in Ashdon, Essex.
-Some of Flett's papers, relating to his time as student, are held at Edinburgh University., while the British Geological Survey holds an archive of his papers and correspondence from 1902-1944.
+Flett died in Ashdon, Essex and his headstone in the churchyard of All Saints' Church shows his date of birth as 25 May 1869 (a month earlier than the DOB given in the ODNB).
+Some of Flett's papers, relating to his time as student, are held at Edinburgh University., while the British Geological Survey holds an archive of his papers and correspondence from 1902 to 1944.